 These Mom-Approved Hacks Could Save You Bank At Disney

 You’ve seen the surprise “We’re going to Disney!” videos plastered all over your Facebook wall.
 You’ve heard your child’s not-so-secret birthday wish whisper.
 You’ve dreamed of being one of those families posing in front of Magic Kingdom in your cutesy coordinated Disney merch.
-And now you’re determined: You want to take your kids to Disney (as soon as danger from the coronavirus pandemic dies down.)
+And now you’re determined: You want to take your kids to Disney.

 Then you Google “average cost of a Disney vacation” and, once you pick your jaw up off the floor, you wonder who’s bankrolling this trip.
-Because it might be the happiest place on earth, but it sure doesn’t sound like the happiest place for your bank account.
+Because it might be the most magical place on earth, but it sure doesn’t sound like the most magical place for your bank account.

 Let’s be clear, though: You can absolutely have an amazing Disney trip without feeling like you need to take out a second mortgage.
 And don’t stress yourself out comparing your budget-friendly trip to the sequined-Mouse-ear-extravaganza your cousin shared on social media.
 Comparison is the thief of joy.
 Disney is what you make it… no matter how much — or more to the point, little — you spend.

-To help you harness the power of your inner frugal Disney ninja, we gleaned the wisdom of a slew of seasoned, Mickey-lovin’ mamas.
-Read on to discover their (and our) best tips and hacks for saving money on a trip to Disney.
+To help you harness the power of your inner frugal Disney ninja, I gleaned the wisdom of a slew of seasoned, Mickey-lovin’ mamas.
+Read on to discover their (and my) best tips and hacks for saving money on a trip to Disney.

-We can’t tell you how many Disney-planning mamas recommended this hack!
+I can’t tell you how many Disney-planning pros recommended this hack!
 Basically, you work out a budget for what you want to spend while at the Disney parks.
-Then you buy Disney gift cards at a discount from a participating wholesale store like BJs Wholesale, Sam’s Club, or Wal-Mart — most of which offer a 4 percent discount on the gift cards.
-You can amplify your savings if you use a good cash back credit card to make the purchase.
+Then you buy Disney gift cards at a discount from a participating wholesale store like BJs Wholesale, Sam’s Club, or Walmart — most of which offer a 4% discount on the gift cards.
+You can amplify your savings if you use a good cash-back credit card to make the purchase.

 Use a Disney Vacation Planner

-What we’re about to tell you is a controversial opinion in some circles, but hear us out.
-When purchasing your Disney park tickets, you’ll have to choose between a base ticket or a park hopper ticket.
-The latter is exactly like it sounds — it lets you bounce from park to park in the same day.
+What I’m about to tell you is a controversial opinion in some circles, but hear me out.
+When purchasing your Disney park tickets, you’ll have to choose between a base ticket and a park hopper ticket.
+The latter is exactly like it sounds — it lets you bounce from park to park on the same day.
 Since there are four parks at Disney World (Magic Kingdom, Animal Kingdom, Epcot, and Hollywood Studios), this may seem like the most logical way to squeeze it all in.
-However, adding the park hopper option will add $65 per ticket for 1-day tickets, $75 per ticket for 2 to 3-day tickets, and $85 per ticket for 4 to 10-day tickets.
-Save the money and spend more time at each park.

 Do Your Discount Research

-A military mama shared this pearl of wisdom with us: Disney offers special pricing for military personnel.
+A military mom shared this pearl of wisdom: Disney offers special pricing for military personnel.
 You have to go through your military base ticket office to get more details, per the Walt Disney World website, but members of the armed forces qualify for promotional rates on 4-day, 5-day, or 6-day tickets.
 Bonus?
 They come with the Park Hopper Option.
 Both Disney World and Disneyland run discount promotions throughout the year, so do a thorough scan of the sites to see if there are any that could benefit your bottom line.

-Several mamas swore by using the ticket counter in the airport as opposed to booking your flights online.
+Several moms swore by using the ticket counter in the airport as opposed to booking their flights online.
 One, who flew her family via Spirit Airlines, originally priced their tickets online at around $700 for a family of four.
 Off the advice of a fellow Disney-planning parent, she went to the airport after work and snagged the exact same flights for only $350.
-Another mama revealed she paid only $300 for six roundtrip tickets from central Texas to Orlando for their Disney trip.
+Another mom revealed she paid only $300 for six roundtrip tickets from central Texas to Orlando for their Disney trip.
 So, while this hack may be dependent on the airline you choose, it’s certainly worth exploring.

 Forego the Disney Resort

 Yes, this is a tough call to make.
 On the one hand, staying on Disney property definitely has its perks.
 Plus, you probably feel like it’s “part of the experience.”
-You know what, though?
-That experience comes at a premium.
-Fortunately, both Disneyland and Disney World are in large, tourist destination cities.
-This means there’s no shortage of nice, considerably less expensive off-site hotels that’ll save you a major chunk of change.
+But there’s no shortage of nice, considerably less expensive off-site hotels that’ll save you a major chunk of change.
 Or you could always opt for a vacation rental home.
 It’s worth noting, however, that many hotels close to Disney offer free shuttles to and from the parks.
 Look for ones with free continental breakfast while you’re at it!

 Opt-Out of “Mousekeeping”

 If you do stay at a Disney resort, you can still find little ways to pinch pennies.
-Two mamas who’d visited Disney within the last year told us that if you opt-out of “mousekeeping” — aka Disney’s adorable name for housekeeping — they’ll reward you with an e-gift card.
+Two moms who’d visited Disney within the last year said that if you opt out of “mousekeeping” — aka Disney’s adorable name for housekeeping — they’ll reward you with an e-gift card.

 Let’s say you want to stay in a Disney World property but the prices of the resort hotels make you feel woozy.
 Well, it might be time to get in touch with nature with a stay at Disney World’s Fort Wilderness RV resort.
 You can bring your own RV or book one through a site like RVShare.com but, either way, you’ll likely end up saving money.

 You won’t miss out either since Fort Wilderness boasts everything from archery and horseback riding to canoeing and nature hiking on the pet-friendly 750-acre property.
-And it gets you some of the same killer perks as a Disney hotel, like booking your Fast Passes (more on that in a minute) further out.
+And it gets you some of the same killer perks as a Disney hotel.

 Get the Meal Plan (or Don’t)

-Here’s the thing, as one smart mama pointed out to us: The meal plans at Disney will save you money if you are already planning on eating a lot of Disney meals during your stay.
-But if you’re trying to save money, your best bet is to say no to the meal plan.
-You can still splurge on the occasional treat or plan a fancy Disney meal, but you can also take food that doesn’t need to be heated or cooled into the parks in non-glass containers.
+Here’s the thing, as one smart mom pointed out to us: The meal plans at Disney will save you money if you are already planning on eating a lot of Disney meals during your stay.
+But if you say no to the meal plan, you can still splurge on the occasional treat or plan a fancy Disney meal — and save considerable cash by taking food that doesn’t need to be heated or cooled into the parks in non-glass containers.

 Buy Into the Popcorn Bucket Hype

-Confession: We were Disney popcorn skeptics until another Disney mama told us the real reason everyone seems so obsessed with this snack.
+Confession: I was a Disney popcorn skeptic until another Disney mom told me the real reason everyone seems so obsessed with this snack.
 It isn’t just because Disney makes some out-of-this-world flavored popcorn.
 Or because you get a cool keepsake bucket.
 Those things are benefits.
 But the big draw is that once you buy the souvenir bucket, you can get cheap (like, $2) refills for the rest of your stay.

 Disneyland will be cooler than Disney World, but both can get hot in the summer months.
 Coupled with the fact you’re going to be walking roughly one zillion miles, you’re going to want to stay well-hydrated.
 Theme park drinks add up quickly, so do yourself a favor and pack reusable water bottles.
 You can then refill them for free at the park’s water fountains or anywhere you see a soda fountain (just ask a CM, or cast member).